ashishtele/ashishtele.github.io/_posts/2019-03-03-Forecasting.md

 The similar process was followed in R (R Studio IDE) where I leveraged different packages to implement the algorithms.

+**2. Problem Statement**

+Forecast the demand for different products (businesses) considering the historical numbers.
+It was a univariate forecasting problem with a forecasting horizon of 12 months.

 Keep returning the posts!